 Kevin stopped sobbing.
 She knew he got the depth of her message, but she pressed on to be sure.

 “You see, Kevin, you don’t know how you feel about me.
 Right?
 I know exactly how I feel.
 I feel nothing for you.
-There is no contemplation, wishes, or confusion here.
 I want you gone.”
 Haley rose from the table.
 “Are we done here?”
 There was no use in continuing the conversation.
 The years of arguing, fighting and infidelity spoke volumes; their marriage was nothing more than a sheet a paper that needed to be shredded.

 Kevin stood and wiped the stray tears from his face and underneath his chin.
 “Yeah,” he said, clearing his throat.
-“So, uh, tomorrow, we tell the boys, and I’m going to move in-”
+“So, uh, tomorrow, we tell the boys, and I’m going to move in with―”